 Why Is Alcoholism Considered a Chronic Disease?

-A disease is considered chronic when it lasts at least one year, requires ongoing treatment and impacts daily life.
+A disease is considered chronic3 when it lasts at least one year, requires ongoing treatment and impacts daily life.
 Alcoholism meets these criteria; it is an all-encompassing disease that has lasting effects on emotional and physical health.
 Often, chronic diseases, including alcoholism, require treatment or medical intervention to be managed effectively.

 Depending on severity level, an alcohol use disorder can be managed with a combination of treatments.
 Some people may require detoxification assistance to begin treatment, while others may start with mentorship, therapy services or a combination of treatment strategies.
 Like other diseases, alcoholism worsens over time without intervention and puts individuals at greater risk for harm if left untreated.